ysyyhhh/hugo-blox-doc/content/docs/tool/sql/mysql.md

 ```
 create user 'remote'@'%' identified by 'password'
+create user 'digitalmap'@'localhost' identified by 'digitalmap_root'

 GRANT all ON *.* TO 'remote'@'%';

+GRANT all ON digitalmap.* TO 'digitalmap'@'%';

 grant all privileges on *.* to 'remote'@'%' with grant option;

+grant all privileges on digitalmap.* to 'digitalmap'@'%' with grant option;

 *.*所有数据库下的所有表
 ```